-If at any time you have general questions or concerns regarding the program requirements, please contact your school Title IX Coordinator, Fred Frontino, at (951) 639-5301 or ffrontino@msjc.edu if you have any technical difficulties with the program, please contact Student SuccessTM through the program HELP button or at terrylynn.pearlman@studentsuccess.org.
+If at any time you have general questions or concerns regarding the program requirements, please contact the Director of Student Judicial Affairs, Fred Frontino, at (951) 639-5301 or ffrontino@msjc.edu if you have any technical difficulties with the program, please contact Student Success[TM] through the program HELP button or at terrylynn.pearlman@studentsuccess.org.

 We thank you in advance for your diligent participation in this critical program.
-Through the Student SuccessTM programs and our other campus efforts and resources, we are becoming a nationwide model for a safer campus.
+Through the Student Success[TM] programs and our other campus efforts and resources, we are becoming a nationwide model for a safer campus.